North Dakota State Bison wrestling

 The North Dakota State Bison wrestling team represents North Dakota State University in Fargo, North Dakota.
-The Bison currently compete in the Big 12 Conference (NDSU's primary conference, The Summit League, does not have wrestling) and wrestle their home duals at the Scheels Center.
+The Bison compete in the Pac-12 Conference (NDSU's primary conference, the Summit League, does not have wrestling) and wrestle their home duals at the Scheels Center.
 NDSU is currently coached by Obe Blanc.

 History

 North Dakota State wrestling began in 1957 when head coach Tom Neuberger led the team to victory in their first dual meet against Valley City State University.
 Neuberger passed the coaching reins to Bucky Maughan in 1964.
 Since that time, NDSU has won four NCAA Division II wrestling titles, 30 individual national champions, and 159 All-Americans.
 The first individual National Champions were Bob Backlund and Bill Demaray in 1971.
 The team has since transitioned to NCAA Division I and emerged from reclassification in 2007.

 The Bison have had only three permanent head wrestling coaches in their history.
 Tom Nueberger coached the team from 1957-1963.
 During that time, Don Lemnus served as acting coach in 1961.
 In 1964 National Wrestling Hall of Fame member Bucky Maughan took over the program and led the team through four Division II team titles and NDSU's transition to Division I. On May 17, 2011 Bucky Maughan announced his retirement.
 His replacement would eventually be Roger Kish, who was a two-time NCAA runner-up at the University of Minnesota.
 Kish left after 12 years in 2023 and was replaced by Obe Blanc, an All-American wrestler for Lock Haven University and former assistant at North Carolina State University and NDSU.

 In 2013-14, the Bison wrestling team had its best season to date as a Division I school.
 The team reached its highest ranking of 20th in the USA Today polls and finished 21st in the national championship.
 Steven Monk finished third at the NCAA championships at 165 pounds.
 Monk was the eighth Bison wrestler to earn All-American status and the second since the school completed its transition to Division I, after Trent Sprenkle, who finished fifth at the 125 pound weight class in 2013.
 In 2015, Hayden Zillmer (6th at 184) and Kurtis Julson (8th at 174) were the only two WWC athletes to earn All-America honors.
 After the season, it was announced that NDSU and other WWC schools would merge with the Big 12 Conference.